 No Refill Needed

-This is one of the main advantages of natural gas grills.
+This is one of the main advantages of NG grills.
 The line will provide you with unlimited fuel whenever you need it.
 Just ignite the flame and start grilling.

-Unlike propane grills, you’ll never find yourself in the uncomfortable situation of running out of gas and needing to leave the party to refuel.
+Unlike propane grills, you’ll never find yourself in the uncomfortable situation of running out of fuel and needing to leave the party to refuel.

 Conveniently, natural gas is also eco-friendly.
 It contains the smallest carbon footprint, leaving our environment as clean as possible.

-As they need to be hooked up to a main supply, natural gas grills always require some sort of installation.
-If you have an existing gas line at home, then it only needs to be connected to it, and most grills come with detailed instructions on how to set them up.
+As they need to be hooked up to a main supply, NG grills always require some sort of installation.
+If you have an existing mains connection at home, then it only needs to be connected to it, and most grills come with detailed instructions on how to set them up.

 If you don’t have a main line already installed, some companies offer this service for free, so it’s usually an easy fix.

 In the rare event that the gas main isn’t located near your house and you need an extension, you’ll need to contact your gas company.

 Can You Use Propane in a Natural Gas Barbecue?

 Propane and natural gas contain a different amount of energy, with propane burning with 2.5x more heat generation than natural gas.
 The pressure, and the oxygen to gas ratio needed for optimum combustion differ between the two as well.